-This is a fracture to the bone on the outside of your foot
+This is a fracture to 2 or more of the bones in the front of your foot

 Healing:

 It can take up to 6-12 weeks for this fracture to heal.

 Smoking will slow down your healing.
 We would advise that you stop smoking while your fracture heals.
 Talk to your GP or go to www.smokefree.nhs.uk for more information.